 About

-In addition to the NYC Subway system tracks, it also encompasses tracks at Grand Central, Penn Station, the underground portions of the PATH network, and the JFK AirTrain, as well as the former elevated networks in Manhattan, the Bronx, and Brooklyn.
+The book further delves into the underground portions of the PATH network, the JFK AirTrain, and the former elevated networks in Manhattan, the Bronx, and Brooklyn.

 There’s also a 45 page introduction that contains details on how the signaling systems work, both conventional and the new CBTC system that’s being expanded throughout the network, along with signs and signal definitions.